-Guyanese Style Bakes or Floats recipe is such staple.
+Guyanese Style Bakes or Floats is such staple in my home.
 They are the ultimate breakfast food, most enjoyed on the weekend with sautéed salt fist.
-My recipe for Sweet Guyanese style bakes as one of the first recipes on my blog, but over time my method and ingredients changed so I am sharing this simple remix!
+My recipe for Sweet Guyanese style bakes was one of the first recipes on my blog, but over time my method and ingredients changed so I am sharing this simple remix!
 This new recipe is another way of making perfect, fluffy and soft fried bakes or float with a slightly crunchy exterior.

 Differences in the two Guyanese Style Bakes recipes:

 - The biggest difference in the two recipes is the introduction of some fat into the dough.
 I used coconut oil, but you can use butter, lard, ghee or even some cooking oil.

 - Second difference is that I roll the dough into a giant flat dish then use a biscuit or hand pie cutter to cut it into circular bakes.
 See video.
 You can cut your bakes into any shape.
 My mom always cut her bakes into triangles.
 Have little helpers?
 They can cut the dough into shapes like dinosaurs or hearts and stars.
 My children love using different shapes for their own unique bake cutouts.

 Tips for making the best dough for Guyanese Style Bakes

 Making a smooth pliable dough will result in the best bake texture.
 Use these tips to ensure you always get the best results:

 - Always measure your flour properly so that you do not end up with more flour than the recipe needs.
 Here's a link to a great article on measuring flour.
 Measuring the flour ensures that the liquid to dry ingredients ratio is accurate and will help with the texture of the dough once you begin to knead it.